MarceloZapatta/weather-api/README.md

 - Commands
     - ./vendor/bin/saiil artisan location:update-forecasts # Will update all locations
 - Schedule
-    - Command scheduled to run every 3 hours to get updated forecasts
+    - Command scheduled to run every 3 hours to get updated forecasts for all locations
 - Feature tests
     - For saving user location, this is when is made a fetch for the Third Party OpenWeatherMap API